Atiq Ahmed Once Tried to Grab Property of Sonia Gandhi's Relative in Prayagraj | Here's What Happened

 The then Congress president asked Rita Bahuguna Joshi to intervene in the matter, which was sorted after Joshi spoke to the district administration.

-When contacted, Veera said, “I don’t want to talk anything about Atiq."
+When contacted by TOI, Veera said, “I don’t want to talk anything about Atiq."

 Rita Bahuguna Joshi, the then Uttar Pradesh Congress chief, confirmed TOI that Sonia Gandhi asked her to intervene in the matter.
 “I called the district administration and consequently Atiq pulled back in that case," she said.